Deeptiii33/Langextract_tool/README.md

 # Langextract_tool.py
 Extracts structured information from unstructured text documents based on user-defined instructions.

+--> Used Vertex AI(refer the github link provided for vertex AI configuration)
+Note: Vertex AI is used for service account.
+To run normally Gemini API Key can be used.
+--> After the code is executed a folder is created i.e.

 LangExtract is a Python library that uses LLMs to extract structured information from unstructured text documents based on user-defined instructions.
 It processes materials such as clinical notes or reports, identifying and organizing key details while ensuring the extracted data corresponds to the source text.

 Referred Links: